-This program gives students a broad base of intellectual and interpersonal experiences in human growth and development, psychological assessment, group processes, behavioral change strategies, advocacy and leadership, multicultural counseling competence and other areas of special interest.
+This program is an on-campus learning experience that gives students a broad base of intellectual and interpersonal experiences in human growth and development, psychological assessment, group processes, behavioral change strategies, advocacy and leadership, multicultural counseling competence and other areas of special interest.

 Doctoral training extends beyond course content hours and field experiences.
 Doctoral students learn to examine critically the state of the art, to generate research inquiries, and to advance the profession of counseling through oral and written contributions.
 The doctoral level counselor represents a "scientist-practitioner" model and should be both consumer and producer of research.
 The program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 - CEP Counseling Handbook 2017-2018